 Recognition from the Court

-On behalf of the District of Columbia Courts, we want to express our profound appreciation to each of you who qualified for recognition on the 2016 Capital Pro Bono Honor Roll.
-As you may know, the Courts have recognized attorneys who have contributed fifty hours or more of pro bono work to those who cannot afford legal counsel since 2011.
-As Chief Judges, we are acutely aware of the severe hardships faced by indigent individuals who all too often must represent themselves in proceedings in the DC Courts, often when the opposing party is represented.
-We salute you for using your talents and expertise to help those unable to afford an attorney, to ensure that they too have equal access to justice.
-Your compassion and dedication, as evidenced by your pro bono service, have helped to level the playing field.
+On behalf of the D.C.
+Courts, in partnership with the D.C.
+Access to Justice Commission and the D.C.
+Bar Pro Bono Center, we want to express our profound appreciation to each of you who qualified for recognition on the 2021 Capital Pro Bono Honor Roll.
+As you may know, since 2011 the D.C.
+Courts have recognized attorneys who have contributed 50 hours or more of pro bono work to those who cannot afford legal counsel.
+As chief judges, we are acutely aware of the severe hardships faced by low-income individuals who all too frequently must represent themselves in proceedings, often against represented parties.
+We are also aware of the growing need for access to pro bono services as thousands of D.C. residents confront the stresses of reduced income and new legal challenges related to the COVID-19 pandemic and recovery.
+We salute you for using your talents and expertise to help those unable to afford an attorney, and rely on your continued dedication and compassion in the face of new challenges that threaten equal access to justice.

-Each year we are deeply moved by the incredible number of registrants for the Capital Pro Bono Honor Roll and this year a new record was achieved.
-In 2016, four thousand three hundred and thirty-six (4,336) attorneys registered for the Honor Roll, with two thousand four hundred and forty (2,440) providing one hundred hours or more of pro bono service and thus qualifying for the High Honor Roll.
-It is deeply gratifying to see the DC Bar members’ commitment to pro bono spans across all different aspects of practice.
-The 2016 Honor Roll members represent all sectors of our diverse legal community, hailing from 163 law firms and individual practices, as well as federal and local government agencies, corporations, associations, law schools and public interest organizations.
+Each year we are deeply moved by the incredible number of registrants for the Capital Pro Bono Honor Roll, and this year surpassed expectations.
+Your dedication to providing crucial pro bono services is even more notable because it occurred during the continuing global pandemic.
+In 2021, 4,572 attorneys registered for the Honor Roll, with 2,595 (more than 56%) providing one hundred hours or more of pro bono service and thus qualifying for the High Honor Roll.
+This represents at least 358,350 hours of pro bono service.
+It is deeply gratifying to see that the D.C.
+Bar members’ commitment to pro bono spans across all different aspects of practice.
+The 2021 Honor Roll members represent all sectors of our diverse legal community, with members hailing from 165 different firms, solo practices, federal and local government agencies, corporations, associations, law schools and public interest organizations.

 We are tremendously proud of the robust tradition of pro bono service by attorneys in the District of Columbia.
-We applaud those who embrace their ethical obligation, as contained in Rule 6.1of the D.C.
-Rules of Professional Conduct, to perform at least fifty hours of pro bono work annually (or to contribute financially to organizations that provide legal representation to those unable to afford counsel).
+We applaud those who embrace their ethical obligation, as contained in Rule 6.1 of the D.C.
+Rules of Professional Conduct, to perform at least fifty hours of pro bono work annually.
 The District of Columbia is fortunate to have a truly extraordinary cadre of legal services organizations whose attorneys work tirelessly every day to make access to justice a reality.
-Because of the severity and urgency of the need, the dedicated work of pro bono counsel is simply indispensable to our civil justice system.
-It will take all of us, working together, to make our civil justice system truly accessible to all.
+Due to the continuing COVID-19 pandemic, we saw an even more heightened need for pro bono service in 2021.
+We also understand that the pandemic likely impacted many 2021 Honor Roll members greatly, making their service even more impressive.
+We can only anticipate the severity and urgency of the need for pro bono service growing throughout the pandemic recovery as District residents face long-term legal needs.
+The continued dedicated work of pro bono counsel is simply indispensable to our civil justice system.
+It will take all of us, working together, to make the equal access to justice a reality in DC.

-Thank you for answering – and in many cases, exceeding – the call to service embodied by Rule 6.1.
-We know that your service is based not only on a commitment to your ethical obligations but also on your principled belief in equal access to justice.
-We are proud to recognize your dedication by the addition of your name to this year’s Capital Pro Bono Honor Roll.
+Thank you for answering – and in many cases exceeding – the call to service embodied by Rule 6.1.
+We know that your service is based not only from a commitment to your ethical obligations but also on your principled belief in equal access to justice.
+We are proud to recognize your dedication by including your name on this year’s Capital Pro Bono Honor Roll.